 Materials Recovery is the process of retrieving overdue Library materials and collecting fines.
-On January 1, 2006, Clermont County Public Library (CCPL) began using the services of Unique Management Services (UMS) to handle customer accounts with overdues or fines exceeding $25 for over 35 days.
+The Clermont County Public Library (CCPL) began using the services of Unique National Collections to handle customer accounts with overdues or fines exceeding $25 for over 35 days.

-Unique Management is not a traditional collection agency because its customer base consists strictly of libraries.
-UMS partners with over 650 libraries across the United States and Canada to recover overdue materials and monies.
-UMS understands the special needs for a polite yet effective approach that does not alienate customers.
+Unique National Collections is not a traditional collection agency because its customer base consists strictly of libraries.
+The company partners with libraries across the United States and Canada to recover overdue materials and monies.
+The company understands the special needs for a polite yet effective approach that does not alienate customers.

 What happens when I have an overdue item?

-- When a customer checks out materials from the library, they receive a printed notice of their entire account.
+- When a customer checks out materials from the library, they receive a printed list of items checked out.

-- Seven days past the due date, CCPL sends a notification via U.S. mail, email, or telephone.
+- Seven days past the due date, CCPL sends a notification via email or telephone.